I am a fullstack software developer with over 21 years of experience building mobile and web applications.

 Although we live in a ultra-connected world, it's still incredibly important today to ensure that apps work gracefully offline, caching data locally to ensure they are fast and responsive when internet connection are unavailable.

-Have an idea for an app?
 Interested in a past project?
-Send me a message, I'd love to hear from you!
+Wanting to collaborate?
+Let's connect, I'd love to hear from you!